JeanExtreme002/Autocomplete/README.md

 # AutoComplete
-This is an autocomplete page using GraphQL
+This project implements an website with an autocomplete box using GraphQL